HOW DOES A MARRIAGE INVESTIGATION PROCEED?

-- A Registered Letter to the Respondent will serve as notification of the proceedings and an invitation to participate.
+- A Registered Letter (including a copy of the Petition) to the Respondent will serve as notification of the proceedings and an invitation to participate.
 The Respondent also has the right to name witnesses.
 A period of fifteen days (thirty if resident in another country) is given as a deadline for a response.
 If nothing is received from the Respondent at the expiration of this time limit, the Tribunal will declare the party absent from the process and the case will move ahead.

 - Arrangements will be made for separate personal interviews under oath for the principal parties and the witnesses.
 If a Respondent or witness resides in another province, arrangements will be made to have that individual interviewed by another Tribunal.

 - After the recorded testimonies are transcribed and all pertinent material is added to the file, Tribunal personnel review the case to ascertain if there is sufficient evidence to proceed.
 If so, the Director sets a date for judging and publishes the “Acts”.
 At this time both the Petitioner and Respondent have the right to review any portion of the testimony which is unknown to them.
 In most cases, the right to view is waived by the parties and the case is put on the docket for judging.